MichaelCade/90DaysOfDevOps/README.md

 What started off as a learning in public project has quickly become a structured way of learning the foundations of DevOps principles, processes and tooling.
 Maybe you can help contribute some resources you have found useful to the project.

-- 2022 - Written content by myself but then translated and corrected and enhanced by the community
+- DevOps - Written content by myself but then translated and corrected and enhanced by the community
-- 2023 - Focus on Security and other topics we did not get to in 2022, Perspectives from communinty subject matter experts.
+- DevSecOps - Focus on Security and other topics we did not get to in 2022, Perspectives from communinty subject matter experts.
-- 2024 - Community Sessions by the community, 91 Sessions shared on YouTube.
+- Community Edition - Community Sessions by the community, 91 Sessions shared on YouTube.
 Different Media with intent to build out resources here as well.

-2025 - Where should we take this next?
-Are we finished?

 This will **not cover all things** "DevOps" but it will cover some of the areas that will benefit your learning and understanding overall in this space.
 The encouragement here is to read & watch the content, be curious, provide feedback and discuss within the community your findings.